Saturday, December 14, 2019

 Jesse,

 Our friend [doubting] John questioned and brought to my attention whether the burial of Christ is an “essential” belief for salvation.
 [It reminds me of a poem I read years ago about the Word of God.
 The last stanza of the poem says: The anvil of Gods Word, for ages skeptics blows have beat upon, yet though the sound of falling blows was heard, the anvil is unchanged—the hammers gone!
 Is the burial of Christ really part of the gospel?
 My Bible says it is in 1 Corinthians 15:4 and in other Scriptures such as Isaiah 53:9.
-Also notice how doubting John tried to shift the discussion away from the gospel (which is clearly defined in 1 Corinthians 15:1-5) and instead wanted to focus on the phrase “an ‘essential belief for salvation.
+Also notice how doubting John tried to shift the discussion away from the gospel (which is clearly defined in 1 Corinthians 15:1-5) to instead focus on the phrase “an ‘essential belief for salvation.
 This is a common tactic of groundless gospel advocates.
 They try to divert attention away from discussing specifically the gospel in 1 Corinthians 15, where the apostle Paul clearly includes Christs burial and resurrection appearances.]

 I agree that the burial of Christ, being an historical fact, is not an essential to believe for one’s salvation.
 [Just because the burial of Christ is a historical fact doesn’t mean it’s not essential to believe for salvation.
 Christs death, burial, resurrection and appearances are all historical facts and are all essential to believe for salvation because theyre all part of the gospel.
 How does being a historical fact make the burial a non-essential for salvation?
 Is he promoting a fairy-tale gospel where in order for something to qualify as an essential for salvation it must not be a historical fact?]
 However, we must be careful to express the essentials.
 [Yes, exactly!
-But unfortunately groundless gospel advocates are not doing that with Christ’s burial and several other elements of the gospel.]
+But unfortunately, groundless gospel advocates are not doing that with Christ’s burial and several other elements of the gospel.]
 That is, Jesus is God in the Flesh Who died on the cross for our sins and arose alive from death.
 [Notice how Jacks statement is not careful to express Christs burial and resurrection appearances (as the apostle Paul does in 1 Corinthians 15) because those facts are deemed non-essential to believe for salvation by groundless gospel advocates.
 Even the apostle Pauls twice repeated reference to the Scriptures in 1 Corinthians 15:3-4 is left out of the essentials by groundless gospel advocates!
 Amazingly, although groundless gospel advocates use the twice repeated phrase according to the Scriptures in 1 Corinthians 15:3-4 to mark out the content of the groundless gospel, they dont even include those two phrases in their gospel!
 In their view, those two phrases mark out the content of the gospel but they are not included in that content themselves.
 Is it any wonder that a false gospel doesnt include the references to the Scriptures?
 Its truly a tragedy that groundless gospel advocates exploit the Scriptures in this way.
 And what about the fact that Christ rose again “on the third day according to the Scriptures,” as the apostle Paul says in 1 Corinthians 15:4?
 Is that historical fact of the gospel now not essential either?
 This unfortunately is the teaching of groundless gospel advocates.
 Even though the reference to the third day in 1 Corinthians 15:4 is clearly said to be according to the Scriptures (a phrase which supposedly marks out the real content of the groundless gospel), groundless gospel advocates still dont include the reference to the third day in their gospel!
 This is one of the double-standards (one of the issues of incongruity) of the groundless gospel that Ive written about in the past.]

 John’s excellent [groundless] explanation (which I agree with) is: